hapax/hapax.github.io/assets/teaching.md

 scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with minor variants of the same problem.

-But the responsibility for getting us out of the scrubland lies with the people who write the curriculum.
+But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the authorities who write the curriculum.
 And from their perspective, it's much easier to maintain the scrubland, to ride around in a pickup truck and paint things different colours, than to chart a new course into the mathematical world.